APIOps/Digiapi/README.md

 Of course for APIOPS as a whole, one aim is to learn by doing.

+## People and roles

+* Tuula Pääkkönen: client and responsible for API Model Canvas
+* Jarkko Moilanen: APItalist, responsible for development process and API design
+* Jani Karhunen: developer, one of our API consumers/testers/validator (more needed!)

 ## Business models
 Business models for this case are in wiki: https://github.com/APIOps/Digiapi/wiki/DigiAPI